MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/webinars.md

 Get started with these popular on-demand webinars:

-**Starter Guide for Power BI Consumers**
+Starter guide for Power BI consumers
-by Will Thompson
+by Will Thompson, Microsoft
 [Watch now](https://info.microsoft.com/ww-ondemand-Starter-Guide-for-Power-BI-Consumers.html)

-**Drive Productivity and Effective Decision-Making with Excel and Power BI**
+Drive productivity and effective decision-making with Excel and Power BI
-by Ikechukwu Edeagu
+by Ikechukwu Edeagu, Microsoft
 [Watch now](https://info.microsoft.com/ww-ondemand-Drive-Productivity-And-Effective-Decision-Making-With-Excel-And-Power-BI.html)

-**Unleash Your Dynamics 365 Data with Azure Synapse Analytics and Power BI**
+Unleash your Dynamics 365 data with Azure Synapse Analytics and Power BI by Cillian Mitchell, Microsoft and Scott Sewell, Microsoft
 [Watch now](https://info.microsoft.com/ww-ondemand-unleash-your-data-with-azure-synapse-analytics-and-power-bi.html)

-**Quickly transform your Organization with a Data-Driven culture through Power BI**
+Quickly transform your organization with a data-driven culture through Power BI
-by Lukasz Pawlowski
+by Lukasz Pawlowski, Microsoft
 [Watch now](https://info.microsoft.com/ww-ondemand-quickly-transform-your-organization-with-a-data-driven-culture-through-power-bi.html)

 **Power BI: Security and Governance for Your Organization**